Business Process Mapping for Improvement

 The ONE Problem Business Process Maps Should Always Uncover

 As a business owner or department head you may have put processes in place, when you first started.
-It's inevitable that these will have been changed, altered, or even misunderstood by those who have followed you.
+It’s inevitable that these will have been changed, altered, or even have been misunderstood by those who have followed you.

-People who come after you will have a different view and these differences mean that
+People who come after you will have a different view and these differences may mean that

-- Work is completed in a different, often longer, sequence to the one you designed,
+1. Work is completed in a different, often longer, sequence to the one you designed,

 What does that mean for YOU and your CUSTOMERS?

-- If they can't be certain of the quality of the steps in the process,
+• the quality of the steps in the process,

-- If you can't be certain what each step will be,
+• what each step will be,

-- If you can't be certain of the order of the steps,
+• the order of the steps,

 You've also introduced variation which means the customers can't receive your best service, not the one you want anyway.